servirtium/README/starting-a-new-impl-step-5.md

 ```
 ## Interaction 0: GET /climateweb/rest/v1/country/annualavg/pr/1980/1999/gbr.xml

    ... sections for: request headers, request body, response headers, response body ...

 ## Interaction 1: GET /climateweb/rest/v1/country/annualavg/pr/1980/1999/fra.xml

    ... sections for: request headers, request body, response headers, response body ...

 ```

 **Most likely your well-factored code makes it easy to record a series of interactions.**

 There now should be 18 tests: 6 direct, 6 for record mode, and 6 for playback.
-Shared code should be a reality
+Shared code should be a reality - ideally all the tests are written once and used three times (direct, record, and playback modes).